-1 - Improvement Needed 2 - Developing 3 - Proficient 4 - Accomplished 5 - Distinguished SPECIFIC DIMENSIONS COMPETENCIES 2 3 5 COMMENTS 1.1 Designs clear, well-organized, sequential 1. lessons that reflect best practice, align with PLANNING standards and are appropriate for diverse learners.
-1.2 Uses formal and informal methods to measure student progress, then manages and analyzes student data to inform instruction.
+COMMENTS 1.
+PLANNING 1.1 Designs clear, well-organized, sequential lessons that reflect best practice, align with standards and are appropriate for diverse learners.
+Uses formal and informal methods to measure student progress, then manages and analyzes student data to inform instruction.
 1.3 Through knowledge of students and proven practices, the teacher ensures high levels of learning, social-emotional development and achievement for all students.
 1.4 Plans engaging, flexible lessons that encourage higher-order thinking, persistence and achievement.
-2.1 Supports all learners in their pursuit of high levels of academic and social-emotional success.
-INSTRUCTION 2.2 Uses content and pedagogical expertise to design and execute lessons aligned with state standards, related content and student needs.
+2. INSTRUCTION Supports all learners in their pursuit of high levels of academic and social-emotional success.
+2.2 Uses content and pedagogical expertise to design and execute lessons aligned with state standards, related content and student needs.
 2.3 Clearly and accurately communicates to support persistence, deeper learning and effective effort.
 2.4 Differentiates instruction, aligning methods and techniques to diverse student needs.
 2.5 Formally and informally collects, analyzes and uses student progress data and makes needed lesson adjustments.
-3. 3.1 Organizes a safe, accessible and efficient LEARNING 3.2 Establishes, communicates and maintains ENVIRONMENT clear expectations for student behavior.
+3. 3.1 Organizes a safe, accessible and efficient classroom.
+LEARNING ENVIRONMENT 3.2 Establishes, communicates and maintains clear expectations for student behavior.
 3.3 Leads a mutually respectful and collaborative class of actively engaged learners.
-4.1 Meets district expectations for attendance, professional appearance, decorum, procedural, PROFESSSIONAL ethical, legal and statutory responsibilities.
-PRACTICES 4.2 Reflects on his/her practice.
-AND RESPONSIBILITIES 4.3 Enhances the professional community.
-4.4 Demonstrates leadership with students, colleagues, and community members in the school, district and community through effective communication and outreach Reinforcement & Refinement Goals Signature of Evaluator: Title: Date:
+4. PROFESSSIONAL PRACTICES 4.1 Meets district expectations for attendance, professional appearance, decorum, procedural, ethical, legal and statutory responsibilities.
+AND 4.2 Reflects on his/her practice.
+RESPONSIBILITIES 4.3 Enhances the professional community.
+4.4 Demonstrates leadership with students, colleagues, and community members in the school, district and community through effective communication and outreach.
+Reinforcement & Refinement Goals Cincolors of Frankrates Tiller Deter